RuleBasedIntegration/Rubi-5/README.md

 Once all 42 Int*nnn* functions have been properly defined, the number of *Rubi* 4’s over 3000 algebraic function pattern matching rules for Int[u, x] will have been reduced to *Rubi* 5’s just 42 pattern matching rules.
 Porting *Rubi* 5 to a host CAS that provides even minimal pattern matching abilities should be capable of handling just 42 rules for Int[u, x].

-Porting *Rubi* 5 to a CAS that does *not* support pattern matching, will require the implementors define an Int[u, x] function that categorizes the arbitrary expression u and then calls the Int*nnn* function that services such expressions along with the appropriate arguments.
+Porting *Rubi* 5 to a CAS that does *not* support pattern matching will require the implementors define an Int[u, x] function that categorizes the arbitrary expression u and then calls the Int*nnn* function that services such expressions along with the appropriate arguments.
 Otherwise Int[u, x] should return the integral unevaluated.

 That arbitrary expression categorization can be implemented using an if-then-else decision tree (of which I'm obviously a big fan) to define Int[u, x] as follows:
-* Define a utility routine that returns an expression's type number: linear(1), quadratic(2), cubic(3), quartic(4), binomial(5), trinomial(6) and unknown(7).
+* Define a utility routine that returns an expression's type number: 1=linear, 2=quadratic, 3=cubic, 4=quartic, 5=binomial, 6=trinomial and 7=unknown.
 * For Int[c f(x), x] where c is free of x, return c Int[f(x), x].
 * For Int[f(x)+g(x), x], return Int[f(x), x] + Int[g(x), x].
 * For Int[f(x)^m, x] where m is free of x, call the appropriate Int*nnn* function based on the type of f(x).